 What is the Capital Pro Bono Honor Roll?

 As part of the 2011 National Celebration of Pro Bono, the Commission and the D.C.
 Bar Pro Bono Program assisted the D.C.
 Courts to establish the Capital Pro Bono Honor Roll; and it has continued annually since then to celebrate the pro bono contributions made by member of the DC Bar.
-The Honor Roll, which is jointly sponsored by the District of Columbia Court of Appeals and the Superior Court of D.C., recognizes attorneys who provide 50 or more hours of pro bono services (or 100 or more hours of service for a higher recognition category) per year.
+The Honor Roll, which is jointly sponsored by the District of Columbia Court of Appeals and the Superior Court of D.C., and supported by the D.C.
+Bar, D.C.
+Access to Justice Commission, and the D.C.
+Bar Pro Bono Center, recognizes attorneys who provide 50 or more hours of pro bono services (or 100 or more hours of service for a higher recognition category) per year.

 How do I register?

-To be included in the Honor Roll, D.C.
-Bar members and others who are authorized to perform pro bono work in the District of Columbia submit an annual registration form, which includes a declaration that they have provided the prerequisite number of hours of pro bono work in the calendar year.
-The 2024 registration form will be available in early 2025.
+To be included in the Honor Roll, qualifying D.C.
+Bar members and others who are authorized to perform pro bono work in the District of Columbia must submit an annual registration form at the Capital Pro Bono Honor Roll registration page.
+Registration opens annually in January, with a deadline in February.

 History of the Capital Pro Bono Honor Roll